|Two runners nearing Sutton Bluff

 The average high temperature for November is 56 degrees and the average low is 30 degrees, but wide variances can occur.

-(Average temperatures for November 2 are High – 62 degrees and Low - 33 degrees.)
-It
+(Average temperatures for November 5 are High of 62 degrees and Low of 33 degrees.)
+It is entirely

 Please carry proper clothing with you and have additional clothing in drop bags.
 Don’t be